-A NORWAY MAPLE whose leaves are dark, glistening crimson throughout the spring and summer is horticultural news that opens all manner of opportunities for new landscaping effects.
+A NORWAY MAPLE whose leaves are dark, glistening crimson throughout the spring and summer is horticultural news that opens all opportunities for new landscaping effects.
 The form known as Schwedler maple has made an effort toward this rewarding goal, but its red changes to green with the arrival of summer.
 Finally, along comes the postwar variety Crimson King, which really fills the bill.
 As a result, it is making headlines such as no other new tree has achieved in years.

 Crimson King, whose full official name is Acer platanoides Schwedleri nigra, is a true Norway in form, hardiness, and ease of culture, All it needs to develop its full beauty is reasonably good soil and drainage, sunlight, and ample space to grow tall and broad.
-The shade casts during the warm months is deep and refreshing, while proper shaping during its nursery years practically guarantees that no branch will be low enough to get in anyone’s way.
-As for possible trouble with plant insect pests or diseases-well, there is no more reason to anticipate it than with any other form of Norway.So much for practical considerations.
+The shade cast during the warm months is deep and refreshing, while proper shaping during its nursery years guarantees that no branch will be low enough to get in anyone’s way.
+As for possible trouble with plant insect pests or diseases, well, there is no more reason to anticipate it than with any other form of Norway.So much for practical considerations.
 Now let’s look at some of the ways of utilizing Crimson King’s unusual display assets to best advantage.

-Dogmatic, take-it-or-else rules for home-grounds landscaping can be tricky business, for the simple reason that there are always some properties which nullify them by unalterable peculiarities of size, topography, surroundings or perhaps the location or architectural style of the house itself.
+Dogmatic, take-it-or-else rules for home-grounds landscaping can be tricky business for the simple reason that there are always some properties that nullify them by unalterable peculiarities of size, topography, surroundings, or perhaps the location or architectural style of the house itself.
 As a general principle, however, it is well to remember that any sizable tree of exceptionally striking color can easily be given to great prominence, with the result that it ruins the harmony of the rest of the landscaping and actually dominates the whole place.
 A rather frequent example of such an occurrence is that single big blue spruce growing in the middle of a small front lawn and fairly shouting at every passerby.

 by M. Carlton